nhoyt/bookmarklets/README.md

 The hope is that by breaking the code down into smaller modules that more clearly group related functions, the codebase will be easier to maintain and modify with new features.

-Note: The forms.js bookmarklet has not yet been ported as it will undergo numerous changes in its functionality.